MieszkoMakuch/BlogApp/README.md

 # Blog app
-Simple web blogging application created using ASP.NET MVC and Entity Framework.
+Simple web blogging application created using ASP.NET MVC, Entity Framework and Bootstrap.

 ## Online demo on azure
 View a working online demo on Microsoft Azure (it may take a few seconds to deploy):